washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 At no point during the 3.0 lifecycle will the major version change.
 But you can expect that either minor version and/or patch will change with each release.

 == Changelog ==

+= [4.1.4] 2016-05-19 =

+* Fix - Improve accuracy of list view pagination after switching from month view
+* Tweak - Give the multi-organizer form 'sticky' properties so values persist even if the submission is initially rejected
+* Tweak - Resolved minor CSS issues in the welcome page

 = [4.1.3] 2016-04-28 =